vim-advent-calendar/vimways.org/content/2019/Making-things-flow/index.md

 ## Conclusion

 I hope this has showcased some interesting ideas about scripting Vim's behaviour.
-I've placed and emphasis on "flow" as the examples shown aim to have little to zero cognitive impact.
+I've placed an emphasis on "flow" as the examples shown aim to have little to zero cognitive impact.

 ---